 The areas of greatest concern to most companies, and to corporate messaging managers, are the Financial Privacy Rule, which covers the collection, use, and disclosure of NPI, and the Safeguards Rule, which describes the processes companies must take to protect NPI.
 The Financial Privacy Rule is relevant to messaging because it covers the implementation of opt-out policies and privacy notices.
 For the most part, these are technology independent.

 The Safeguards Rule is more directly related to email messaging.
 Companies must maintain security programs that reflect their size and complexity, as well as with the sensitivity of the personal information.
-This Rule covers the use of technologies to prevent interception, automated enforcement of corporate policies related to message content,and generale email security provisions.
+This Rule covers the use of technologies to prevent interception, automated enforcement of corporate policies related to message content,and general email security provisions.

-While GLB doesn’t make reference to specific technologies, it is technology neutral.
+While GLBA doesn’t make reference to specific technologies, it is technology neutral.
 The Safeguards Rule means that companies should implement policy enforcement tools that can encrypt or block email traffic based on message sender, recipient, and content as appropriate.
 In addition, companies must implement systems that provide logging and reporting – allowing them to demonstrate compliance.
 Protection from spam, phishing, and viruses may also help demonstrate compliance, since these forms of traffic may increase the risk of unauthorized use, and pose a threat to the integrity and security of the NPI.